 The good news is that transparency is improving.
 NAFD-accredited funeral directors are required under the NAFD Code of Practice to display their prices clearly, so you can compare costs before making any decisions.
 This is not a universal standard across the industry — it is a commitment specific to NAFD members.

 Before diving into regional figures, it helps to understand the national picture.
-According to SunLife's annual Cost of Dying Report, the average cost of a basic funeral in the UK in 2023 was approximately £3,953 for a cremation and £4,794 for a burial.
-These averages, however, mask enormous regional variation.
+According to SunLife's annual Cost of Dying Report, the average cost of a basic funeral in the UK has risen steadily in recent years, reaching approximately £4,141 for a cremation and £5,033 for a burial by 2025, with 2026 figures expected to reflect continued inflationary pressure on crematorium fees and professional costs.
+These averages, These averages, however, mask enormous regional variation.

 A direct cremation — where the body is cremated without a funeral service — is the most affordable option nationally, typically ranging from £995 to £1,800 depending on location and provider.